 The US State Department and the Agency for International Development recently published a series of policy papers on the US approach to transitional justice.
 The United States has historically played an important role in advancing transitional justice programs abroad.
-Indeed, the instantiation of accountability and other forms of transitional justice as core diplomatic tools to be deployed in the response to conflict and mass violence marks an important evolution in United States foreign policy priorities since the 1990s.
+Indeed, the instantiation of accountability and other forms of transitional justice as core diplomatic tools to be deployed in response to conflict and mass violence marks an important evolution in United States foreign policy priorities since the 1990s.

 Transitional justice is now a distinct foreign policy imperative and has become the subject of international diplomacy across multiple administrations notwithstanding countervailing inter-agency equities, differing transitional justice preferences (particularly between regional and functional bureaus within the State Department), and sheer bureaucratic inertia.
 So, the fact that a coherent set of policy statements has emerged is significant.
 The suite of papers offers an overview of the field of transitional justice as well as deeper discussions of key transitional justice mechanisms: truth commissions, trials, reparations, vetting, and amnesty laws.
 This initiative confirms that the idea of justice — broadly defined — can inform and inspire governmental action while also advancing other more hard-edged foreign policy priorities.